 But every so often, a play will come along that requires closer inspection.
 A play so bad, so awful, it needs to be broken down and saved for posterity.

 Besides, even though Van Hagar stunk in comparison to the original lineup, they still sold a metric crapload of albums.

 There was a very Astros play on Monday night.
 It was, perhaps, the Astroest play we will ever see.
 And it was beautiful.
 Here were the five best parts of that play.

 1. The Everything

-You can watch the video on MLB.com:
+You can watch the video here.
+Please do.

-Is it trite to suggest that you open a new tab with this in the background?
+Is it trite to suggest that you open a new tab with the Benny Hill theme in the background?
 Perhaps.
 But this is the kind of thing that reminds you why memes exist in the first place.
 There were players running into each other.
 There were overthrows.
 There was a runner making a mad dash for home moments after he figured he was going to be sliding into second base.
 When the angel came down from the heavens and whispered the melody to "Yakety Sax" into Boots Randolph's ear, this was what the angel was seeing when it closed its eyes.